andyperlitch/tabled/README.md

     make examples

 Then, simply view the index.html page of the example you want to see in a browser.

+## A Note on Rendering

+Due to performance, rows are not rendered individually, but instead, all visible rows are rendered all in one shot.
+When any of the following events are triggered on the data collection, the rows are rendered: `reset`, `sort`, `sync`, `tabled:update`.
+As long as you set an initial sort order on the table, it should update as expected.
+However, there is much room for improvement on this part of Tabled.
+Hopefully in future versions I'll be able to make this more intuitive and easier to use.

 ##Standalone (without browserify)